python/devguide/getting-started/pull-request-lifecycle.rst

 If this still doesn't help with the failure on the PR, you can try to re-run that particular failed check.
-Go to the red GitHub Action job, click on the "Re-run jobs" button on the top right, and select "Re-run failed jobs".
+Go to the red GitHub Action job, click on the :guilabel:`Re-run jobs` button on the top right, and select :guilabel:`Re-run failed jobs`.
 The button will only be present when all other jobs finished running.

 Re-running failed jobs shouldn't be your first instinct but it is occasionally helpful because distributed systems can have intermittent failures, and